Performing File-Level Recovery

 To recover files and folders of a backed-up VM instance, Veeam Backup for Google Cloud performs the following steps:

-- Deploys a worker instance in either of the following Google Cloud regions:
+- Deploys a worker instance within the worker project in either of the following Google Cloud regions:

 - To restore files and folders from a cloud-native snapshot, the worker instance is deployed in the region in which the source VM instance resides.